Field research and conservation of Camellias in Southern Vietnam

 Conservation Problem

-Much of the reported habitat of three Critically Endangered Camellia species in Southern Vietnam falls outside protected areas & is threatened by development.
-We also lack the species’ distribution & population size data.
+Much of the reported habitat of three Critically Endangered Camellia species in Southern Vietnam falls outside protected areas and is threatened by development.
+We also lack the species’ distribution and population size data.

 Project Goal

-Improve knowledge of the inventory, distribution and status of Camellia species & ensure their protection in Southern Vietnam through surveys, collection of material for ex situ conservation, & re-enforcement planting.
+Improve knowledge of the inventory, distribution and status of Camellia species and ensure their protection in Southern Vietnam.
+Activities include surveys, collection of material for ex situ conservation and re-enforcement planting.

 Why these species?